rolandyuwy/tp/docs/DeveloperGuide.md

 The `ChangeQuantityCommandParser` class parses the command by first extracting the index of the food item within the food list displayed to the user.

 Next, the `amount` is parsed.
 It is a non-zero signed double value.
+Similar to the constraints applied to the quantity field, the magnitude of the amount should be more than -100,000.00 and less than +100,000.00 but not zero.

 * Having a quantity change of zero is meaningless.
 * The signed value is used to denote the increment or decrement of the quantity value.